Note:

 · Details

-the railbars can fill the flangeway and result in bouncing of rolling
+the railbars fill the flangeway and result in bouncing of rolling

 instead.
 They nestle nicely